MarcoMuellner/SMURFS/docs/source/getting_started/quickstart.rst

 :ref:`standalone settings page <Standalone settings>`.
 You can also take a look at the various examples, that are provided with this documentation.
 Alternatively, if you want to embed SMURFS in your code, you should check the API page, as well as the examples for such use cases.
-You can also take a look at the :ref:`inner workings page <Inner workings>`, to give you an idea how SMURFS actually performs its task.
+You can also take a look at the :ref:`internals page <Internals>`, to give you an idea how SMURFS actually performs its task.